AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-03-05-laid-off-reflections-lessons-learned/laid-off-reflections-lessons-learned.md

 Given the current climate, I would like this post to normalise discussing layoffs and hopefully make people feel less alone.

+## A bit of background

+I am not in a country with at-will employment(like the USA), so it's not easy to fire people unless they indulge in illegal activities.
+Even if you want to fire someone for performance reasons, you have to put them on a PIP and give them a few months to get their performance back to a satisfactory level.

+That I was on the hit list at this company was both surprising and not surprising.
+There were subtle and not-so-subtle hints that some people wanted me to leave.
+There was no issue with my performance, but with the decision to announce layoffs, they found an easy way to get me to leave.

 ## Thoughts about the given reason for laying me off